sekariaa/forum-app/README.md

 The project structure is organized as follows:

-- `cypress`: Cypress end-to-end test scripts.
+- `cypress`: cypress end-to-end test scripts.
-- `public`: Static assets and HTML template.
+- `public`: static assets and HTML template.
-- `src`: Contains the source code for the React application.
+- `src`: contains the source code for the React application.
 - `components`: contains reusable React components that can be used across different parts of the application.
 - `hooks`: folder houses custom React Hooks, which are functions allowing the use of React features within functional components.
 - `pages`: folder contains components representing the main pages of your application.